andreveit/flask_web_app/README.md

 ## About The Project

-Following along a few tutorials in order to dive deeper in API developmetn and deployment.
+Following along a few tutorials in order to dive deeper in API development and deployment.

 It was built a simulation of an e-commerce from end-to-end, in a simplified manner.